-Figure 1 shows the Congressional Budget Office (2019) long-run debt outlook.
-From a pre-Great Recession 37% of GDP, the debt ratio has now more than doubled to 78% and is projected by 2049 to reach 144% under its (already obsolete from the year-end 2019 legislation) extended baseline (EB) scenario and 219% under its increasingly likely alternative fiscal (AF) scenario.
+2049 to reach 144% under its (already obsolete from the year-end 2019 legislation) extended baseline (EB) scenario and 219% under its increasingly likely alternative fiscal (AF) scenario.
 Table 1 shows the corresponding primary and total deficits are -3.0% and -8.7% for EB and 6.1% and -15.5% for AF.
 Compared to a gradual reduction in the debt/GDP ratio to the 50-year average of 42%, GDP is estimated to be 4.3%, and per capita GDP \$3400, lower in 2049, worsening thereafter.
-For the AF, an additional 2.5% and 3.6% lower for GDP and GNP (the difference reflecting larger interest payments to foreigners) and GNP per person, \$3400.
-The difference between the AF and average debt ratios amounts to about 14% of GDP, basically a lost decade of improvements in living standards over the next three decades.
+For the AF, an additional 2.5% and 3.6% lower for GDP and GNP (the difference reflecting larger interest payments to foreigners).

-To stabilize the debt ratio at the current 78% would require a consistent primary surplus of 1.8% of GDP, compared to the current 2.3% primary deficit, e.g. a reduction of 22 percent in non-interest spending; returning to the historical average debt ratio starting in a decade would
+To stabilize the debt ratio at the current 78% would require a consistent reduction in the primary deficit of 1.8% of GDP, e.g. achieved by a reduction of 10 percent in non-interest spending; returning to the historical average 42% debt ratio starting in a decade would require a reduction in the primary deficit of 4.4% from then on, or well over 20% of non-interest spending, even in the optimistic EB, more under AF.
+The largest multiyear spending reduction since 1930, except the post WWII demobilization, was 5% of GDP.